luiscastilho/dungeoneering/docs/README.md

 # dungeoneering
-Combat grid and dungeon explorer for use in local tabletop RPG sessions.
+dungeoneering is an open source combat grid and dungeon explorer for use in local tabletop RPG sessions.
+It can load static and animated maps, has a dynamic lighting system, offers lots of conditions that can be easily applied to tokens and much more.

 ![dungeoneering screenshot](screenshot.png)